MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. Ensure you are signed in on the **LON-CL1** virtual machine as **Adatum\\Administrator**.

-2. To display a list of enabled firewall rules, in the console, enter the following command, and then select Enter:
+2. To display a list of enabled firewall rules, in the console, enter the following command, and then press the Enter key:

    ```ps
    Get-NetFirewallRule -Enabled True
    ```

-3. To display a list of all local IPv4 addresses, in the console, enter the following command, and then select Enter:
+3. To display a list of all local IPv4 addresses, in the console, enter the following command, and then press the Enter key:

    ```ps
    Get-NetIPAddress –AddressFamily IPv4
    ```

-4. To set the startup type of the Background Intelligent Transfer Service (BITS), in the console, enter the following command, and then select Enter:
+4. To set the startup type of the Background Intelligent Transfer Service (BITS), in the console, enter the following command, and then press the Enter key:

    ```ps
    Set-Service –Name BITS –StartupType Automatic
    ```

-5. To test the connection to **LON-DC1**, in the console, enter the following command, and then select Enter:
+5. To test the connection to **LON-DC1**, in the console, enter the following command, and then press the Enter key:

    ```ps
    Test-Connection –ComputerName LON-DC1 –Quiet